JetBrains/intellij-sdk-docs/basics/action_system.md

 A different context, such as searching for the action using **Help \| Find Action...**,  displays the default text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.

 A second `override-text` element uses `place` and `use-text-of-place` attributes to declare the same version of the text used in the Main Menu is also used in the Editor Popup Menu.
-Additional `override-text` elements could be used to specify additional places where the Main Menu text should be used.
+Additional `override-text` elements could be used to specify other places where the Main Menu text should be used.

 An example of using `<override-text>` is demonstrated in the [Creating Actions](/tutorials/action_system/working_with_custom_actions.md#using-override-text-for-an-action) tutorial.